microsoft/onnxruntime/docs/ORTModule_Training_Guidelines.md

 #### ORTMODULE_ENABLE_MEM_EFFICIENT_GRAD_MGMT

 - **Feature Area**: *ORTMODULE/Optimizations*
-- **Description**: By default, the memory-efficient gradient management is turned off.
+- **Description**: By default, the memory-efficient gradient management is turned ON.
 The gradient after it is computed in ONNX Runtime, will trigger the corresponding parameter's backward function through `PythonOpGrad` operator.
 This would help release the gradient buffer managed in ONNX Runtime, which originally is released once all backward computation finishes.

 	```bash
 	export ORTMODULE_ENABLE_MEM_EFFICIENT_GRAD_MGMT=1 # Enable